Table of Contents (collapsible)

 Description

-Plants are taprooted, typically without a caudex (Welsh et al. 1987), and range from 6 to 36 in (7–91 cm) tall, but are often less than 24 in (61 cm) tall (Lambert 2005; Ogle et al. 2011; Pavek et al. 2012).
-Variety douglasii is generally taller (ranging from 3 to 24 in [8–61 cm]) and grows more erect than variety alpina (typically 2 to 4 in [5–10 cm] tall), which has a caespitose to matted growth habit (Cronquist 1994; Morefield 2006).
-Stems of Douglas’ dustymaiden are solitary to many (25 or more) and erect to spreading with sparse to dense cobwebby hairs that tend to fade upwards (Cronquist 1994).
+Plants range from 6 to 36 in (7-91 cm) tall but often are shorter than 24 in (61 cm) (Lambert 2005; Ogle et al. 2011; Pavek et al. 2012).
+Variety douglasii is generally taller (ranging from 3 to 24 in [8–61 cm]) and grows more erect than variety alpina (typically 2 to 4 in [5-10 cm] tall), which has a caespitose to matted growth habit (Cronquist 1994; Morefield 2006).
+Stems of Douglas’ dustymaiden are solitary to many (25 or more) and erect to spreading with sparse to dense cobwebby hairs that tend to fade upward and with age (Cronquist 1994; Luna et al. 2018).

 Reproduction